Day Twenty-Four on the Camino Portugués

 After the bridge, on day twenty-four of the Portuguese Way, the road becomes the Aldea Pedreira and within steps is the lovely, new Albergue Casa Aldea da Pedreira on your right.

-The pilgrimage travelers came to an intersection, and went straight on, where the paved road is now dirt.
+The pilgrimage travelers came to an intersection, and went straight on, where the paved road now becomes dirt.
 The Camino is still very rural here, following the Rio Tinto river valley, through fields and clusters of homes.

 Here is Lisa and Rich walking on a dirt section, that was very hot, dry and long.
 But I didn't complain!
 We were so close to Milladoiro, our destination for the day, and to Santiago de Compostela.
 I relaxed and fell into every step, knowing the pilgrimage was soon to be completed.

-Eventually the dirt road goes through a lovely and refreshing wooded area, crossing intersections, staying straight and eventually coming to an intersection after about 24.4 kilometers total for the day.
-Here is where you take a left hand turn, just before a lumber mill and head north to join the DP-0206 at a roundabout.
-Turn right and walk up and over the AC-522.
-Come to the second roundabout and continue on straight to stay on the DP-0206 towards A Agrela.
+The Camino eventually comes to an intersection after about 24.4 kilometers total for the day.
+Here is where you take a left hand turn, at the 9.87 kilometer waymark and head north and up the hill.
+After about 200 meters, turn left, then a quick right to join the DP-0206 at a large roundabout.
+Continue through the roundabout and walk over the AC-522.

 From the second roundabout it is about 1.35 kilometers, to O Milladoiro, onward on the DP-0206.
 The Camino stays on the highway, where you must walk carefully on the left side, climbing steadily up the long hill into town.
 This is not a pleasant place to walk, but again, I didn't complain, but just kept walking, enjoying what few moments were left for me on day twenty-four of our Camino Portugués.